unibo-dtm-se/course-slides/content/qa-tdd/_index.md

 ### Do it yourself!
 1. Based on the project structure of the examplar, prepare a `complex.py` implementing a complex number
-2. The class should support methods for adding, subtracting, multiplying, and dividing complex numbers.
+2. The class should support functions for adding, subtracting, multiplying, and dividing complex numbers.
 Create the number and implement them with `pass`
 3. Prepare the test cases to verify that the behaviour is the intended one
-4. Implement the methods!
+4. Implement the functions!

 **Notes**:
 * A complex number can be modelled as a couple of real numbers, one for the real part, one for the imaginary part.